Don Buchla: Biography

 Beginning in the 1990s, Buchla began designing alternative MIDI controllers, such as the Thunder, Lightning, and Marimba Lumina.
-With the recent resurgence of interest in analog synthesizers Buchla has released a revamped 200 series called the 200e.
+With the resurgence of interest in analog synthesizers in the 1990s and 2000s, Buchla designed and released the 200e hybrid modular system.

-In 2005, NIME-05 (5th International Conference on New Interfaces for Musical Expression), in Vancouver, Canada, featured a keynote lecture by Don Buchla.
-There was also a sizable exhibition of many of the instruments he and his team have created over the years.
+In 2005, the New Interfaces for Musical Expression conference in Vancouver featured a keynote lecture by Buchla and a retrospective exhibition of his instruments.

 In 2012, Buchla's intellectual property was acquired by an Australian holding company, Audio Supermarket, which started a new brand called Buchla Electronic Musical Instruments (BEMI).
-Mr. Buchla was retained as Chief Technology Officer.
+Buchla was retained as Chief Technology Officer.

-In 2015, it was reported that Don Buchla had taken the owners of BEMI to court, citing health problems due in part to unpaid consulting fees and asserting a claim to his original intellectual property.
+In 2015, Fact reported that Buchla had taken the owners of BEMI to court, citing health problems due in part to unpaid consulting fees and asserting a claim to his original intellectual property.
 The lawsuit alleged breach of contract and "bad-faith conduct" on the part of BEMI's owners and sought $500,000 in compensation.

 Legal documents filed with the state of California indicate that the court ordered the case to be settled by arbitration in July 2015.
 In August 2016, the court dismissed the case in light of the fact that the parties had reached an out-of-court settlement.

 As of 2018, a new company called Buchla U.S.A. has been created to carry on Don's legacy and continue producing his 200e modular synthesizer system, with certain individuals involved in engineering and manufacturing remaining involved.

 Death

-Buchla died at the age of 79 on September 14, 2016 of complications from cancer in Berkeley, California.
+Buchla died at the age of 79 on September 14, 2016, of complications from cancer in Berkeley, California.